 Months: December – March

+This is the migration's best kept secret.
 We like to think of this as the start of the cycle.
 At this time of year the herds are found in the short grass plains of southern Serengeti, called the Ndutu region, where they choose to give birth to their young.
 From December to January, the majority of the female wildebeest are pregnant as they settle and graze over grass made abundant by the plentiful rain.
 By the time February sets in and more rain graces the plains, the females would have given birth.
-There could be more than 400,000 babies born in any given year.
+There could be more than 500,000 babies born in any given year with as many as 8 000 wildebeest being born on the same day!.
 Because of the profusion of vulnerable calves, lions and cheetahs proliferate the vicinity of the animals as well.
-The youngsters soon grow big and trot along with their clumsy legs beside their mothers.
+It is not only the older, more-experienced predators you will have the chance to see though, they too have co-ordinated their birthing times to coincide with the birth of their prey so that their young have the highest chance of survival too.
+The calves soon grow big and trot along with their clumsy legs beside their mothers.
 Grasses slowly become overgrazed and the nourishing rain stops, signalling to the herd that it’s time to begin their exodus.
+To be in with a chance to see all these babies stay at Sanctuary Kusini.

 Months: April – June